AstroMao/Stream-Vualt/README.md

 ## Current Status
 - Backend API: Implemented using Node.js and Express.js.
 Successfully connected to a PostgreSQL database hosted on a Proxmox server.
 Video management endpoints have been implemented.
 User authentication and authorization have been added using JWT tokens.
 - Frontend: React.js application with a modern UI, including a login page, dashboard with charts and statistics, and other required views (Library, Analytics, Settings, Users).
 Navigation sidebar with protected routes based on user roles.
-- Video Player: Updated to use Hls.js for HLS content playback, integrated into the Vue.js application via the VideoPlayer component.
+- Video Player: Using Hls.js for HLS content playback in the React.js application.
 - Nginx Configuration: nginx-local.conf provides the current nginx configuration for HLS streaming.
 - Containerization: Dockerfiles have been created for both backend and frontend.
 A docker-compose.yml file orchestrates the services, including a PostgreSQL database.

 ## Completed Tasks
 1. Set up a new backend API project in 'backend-api/'.
-2. Configured PostgreSQL database on Proxmox server at 10.1.1.10.
-3. Created 'video_db' database and 'video_user' role.
-4. Updated backend API to connect to the remote PostgreSQL database.
-5. Successfully tested database connection.
 6. Implemented video management endpoints in the backend API.
-7. Redesigned the frontend Vue.js application with a modern UI.
+7. Implemented a new React.js frontend application with a modern UI.
 8. Created a dashboard with charts and statistics.
 9. Implemented navigation sidebar with routes for Dashboard, Library, Analytics, Settings, and Users.
 10. Added Chart.js integration for data visualization.
-11. Implemented all required views (Library, Analytics, Settings, Users) with full functionality.
-12. Implemented user authentication and authorization using JWT tokens.
+11. Implemented user authentication and authorization using JWT tokens.
-13. Added role-based access control (admin vs regular users).
+12. Added role-based access control (admin vs regular users).
-14. Created login page and authentication state management.
+13. Created login page and authentication state management.
-15. Implemented route guards to protect authenticated routes.
+14. Implemented route guards to protect authenticated routes.
-16. Prepared the project for containerization using Docker and docker-compose.
+15. Prepared the project for containerization using Docker and docker-compose.
-17. Integrated Hls.js for HLS content playback in the frontend Vue.js application.
+16. Integrated Hls.js for HLS content playback in the React.js application.

 ## Next Steps
 1. Implement a flexible storage system (initially focusing on local/NFS storage).